AnyFetch/developers.anyfetch.com/blueprint.md

     [Document][]

 ### Delete a document[DELETE]
-Delete the specified document.
-To specify the selected document, a id or an identifier should be specified

 + Response 204

 ## File [/providers/documents/file]
+File is attached to an existing document to be processed during the hydration processing.
+Before sending a file to the API, you have to create first a specific document for him.
+It allows sending informations extract from the source before sending the file.

+**Note:** To secure that the created document is not hydreated without his file, you have to specify `no_hydration: true` at the creation.

 ### Add a file to a document [POST]
 Add a file in purpose to hydrate it.
 The request should specify the `identifier` of the attached created document.
-To secure that the created document is not hydreated without his file, you have to specify `no_hydration: true` at the creation.

 + Response 204

 # Group Hydraters